 - Florida Department of Education or School District documentation of certification needs (Statement of Status of Eligibility or approved school district form); or

-- A copy of a valid teaching certificate issued by the State of Florida Department of Education and unofficial transcripts from a regionally accredited institution showing proof of an earned baccalaureate degree.
+- A copy of a valid teaching certificate issued by the State of Florida Department of Education and unofficial transcripts from a regionally accredited institution showing proof of an earned bachelor’s degree.

-Florida SouthWestern State College students planning to take coursework at another institution during any term must have the coursework approved and a Transient Student Admission Application completed.
+Florida SouthWestern State students planning to take coursework away from FSW during any term must have the coursework approved and a Transient Student Admission Application completed.
 For all Florida public colleges and universities, transient student requests are submitted through www.floridashines.org.
 For all non-Florida public institutions, students must meet with their assigned advisor to obtain the required form.